Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This is another UX baseline and a bug to fix.

-Readers can view community insights via ‘Community’
+Readers can view general community insights via ‘Community’

 New